Schedule an alarm signal

 sigprocmask (Int_Type how, Array_Type mask [,Ref_Type old_mask])

-function may be used to change the list of
+The sigprocmask function may be used to change the list of

 signals that are currently blocked.
 The first parameter indicates

 how this is accomplished.
-Specifically, how
+Specifically, how must be one of

-the following values: SIG_BLOCK
+the following values: SIG_BLOCK, SIG_UNBLOCK, or

-, then the set of blocked signals
+If how is SIG_BLOCK, then the set of blocked signals

 will be the union the current set with the values specified in the

-mask
+mask argument.

-, then the signals specified by
+If how is SIG_UNBLOCK, then the signals specified by

-parameter will be removed from the currently blocked
+the mask parameter will be removed from the currently blocked

 set.

-, then the set of blocked signals
+If how is SIG_SETMASK, then the set of blocked signals

-will be set to those given by the mask
+will be set to those given by the mask.

 If a third argument is present, then it must be a reference to a variable whose value will be set to the previous signal mask.